 Take action for Thardhod Gyaltsen - Contact the Chairman of the Tibet Autonomous Region, urging him to free Thardhod Gyaltsen!

-Jamyang Lodru, monk from Tsenang Monastery, was arbitrarily arrested on 15 May 2016 in Barkam, the capital city of Ngaba.
+Jamyang Lodru, a monk from Tsenang Monastery, was arbitrarily arrested on 15 May 2016 in Barkam, the capital city of Ngaba.
 Chinese authorities did not give any reason for his arrest or his 3-year prison sentence.

 According to witnesses his arrest happened very quickly and was violent: the police suddenly appeared, covered his head, cuffed his hands and put him into a police vehicle.

 Since then, his family have not been authorised to communicate with him, nor have they obtained any information about his conditions.
 Jamyang Lodru’s place of imprisonment is still kept secret.

 In April 2019, Wangchen, a 20 year old from eastern Tibet, gathered with friends to commemorate the Panchen Lama’s 30th birthday.
 The group called for the release of the Panchen Lama, who was detained as a boy in 1995 and has been missing ever since.
 They also called for the Panchen Lama and the exiled Dalai Lama to one day be reunited in Tibet.

 For this peaceful act, Wangchen was arrested.
 When his aunt, Dolkar, shared the news of Wangchen’s arrest, she too was charged.

 On 8 May 2019, Wangchen was found guilty of leading “a conspicuous protest in public against the law of the land”, and sentenced to four and a half years in prison.
 Dolkar was found guilty of “causing social instability” by disclosing information of the arrest and sentenced to one year and three months in prison.